 The Project will include 67 Siemens SWT-2.3 wind turbines (65 with a nameplate capacity of 2.221 MW and 2 with a nameplate capacity of 2.126 MW) with a total nameplate capacity of 148.6 MW.
 Details of the turbine are provided below in Table 2.1.
 The nacelle for the turbine includes the electric generator, as well as blade and turbine control equipment, wind speed and direction sensing equipment, and auxiliary equipment.
 These components are located at the top of the 100 m supporting tower, and are connected to the blades via a main shaft.
 Each tower has a concrete foundation which is buried to a depth of up to approximately 2.4 m and is approximately 16.7 m wide depending upon subsurface conditions (land base is approximately 0.02 hectares per turbine foundation).
+Detailed information about the turbine model is provided in the Draft Wind Turbine Specifications Report, which will be completed as part of the REA.

-Table 2.2 - Turbine Description - Siemens SWT-2.3
+Table 2.1 Turbine Description - Siemens SWT-2.3

 Operating Data Specification

 General

 Rated capacity (kW) 2221 and 2126

 Cut-in wind speed (m/s) 3-5

 Cut-out wind speed (m/s) 25

 Rotor

 Number of rotor blades 3 (49 m long each)

 Rotor diameter (m) 101

-Swept area (m 2) 8000
+Swept area (m ) 8000

 Rotor speed (rpm) 6-16

 Tower

 Hub height (m) 100

 Tip height (m) 149